Arkamito-Sen/MARS-Rover-Rocker-bogie/README.md

 -If anyone has CAD softwares other than Catia v5r21, for them I have provided the (.stp) file of the Product design, so one can easily open and view the model by opening the (.stp) files in his/her CAD software.

 Google Drive Link for CAD files: https://drive.google.com/drive/folders/1sT_Dk7p9MR73s3xgTbFyu9M9O7UJrci7?usp=sharing

+## **Aim and Objective of the Project:**

+The objective behind evolution of rocker bogie suspension system is to develop a system which minimizes the energy consumption, the vertical displacement of the rover’s centre of mass and its pitch angle, and also make it sure that its able to traverse any challengefull tracks with greater ease.

 # **Images of the CAD model designed, rendered, and Stress Analysis in CATIA v5R21:**